Article I - Order of Business

 Article II - Playing Rules

-Section 2.01 - The seasonal soccer year shall be from 1 September to 31 August of the following calendar year.
+Section 2.01: The seasonal year shall be from 1 September to 31 August of the following calendar year.

 Section 2.03 - Field Preparation: The home Club is responsible for providing adequate goals, nets, corner flags, and field markings in accordance with FIFA laws of the game and PAGS modified playing rules.
-For 11v11 games the field should be at least 100 yards long and at least 50 yards wide.
-However, a smaller field may be used where larger dimensions are not practicable.
+For 7v7 games the field of play shall be a minimum of 35 yards and maximum of 45 yards wide and a minimum of 55 yards and maximum of 65 yards long.
+For 9v9 games the field of play shall be a minimum of 45 yards and maximum of 55 yards wide and a minimum of 70 yards and maximum of 80 yards long.
+For 11v11 games the field of play should be at least 100 yards long and at least 50 yards wide.
+However for all age groups a smaller field may be used where larger dimensions are not practicable.
 Adequate protection must be provided to the Referee and visiting team.

 Section 2.06 - Control of Teams/Supporters: Coaches of both teams must control their coaches, players, and supporters and shall not allow anyone to enter the field while the game is being played.